tsxoxo/cells-client/README.md

 ### UX/UI

-- make it easier to read and input formulae
+- make it easier to read and input formulas
 - highlight dependencies
 - show errors